Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae: Observations

 \subsection{Radio}

-SNe 2014ab, 2015da, and KISS15s were observed with the Karl G. Jansky Very Large Array (VLA) (SN 2013L was too far south to be observed with the VLA) in K (18-26.5\,GHz), Ku (12-18\,GHz), X (8-12\,GHz), C (4-8\,GHz), and S (2-4\,GHz) bands, for a total observation time of 9 hours.
+As cataloged in Table \ref{table:r_observations}, SNe 2014ab, 2015da, and KISS15s were observed with the Karl G. Jansky Very Large Array (VLA) (SN 2013L was too far south to be observed with the VLA) in K (18--26.5\,GHz), Ku (12--18\,GHz), X (8--12\,GHz), C (4--8\,GHz), and S (2--4\,GHz) bands, for a total observation time of 9 hours.
 Each observing block consisted of a flux calibrator, a phase calibrator, and science scans.

 All supernovae were observed with the Giant Metrewave Radio Telescope (GMRT).
-All four sources were observed in band 3 (250-500MHz), all but SN 2015da were observed in band 4 (550-850MHz), and SN 2013L was additionally observed in band 5 (1050-1460MHz).
+All four sources were observed in band 3 (250-500\,MHz), all but SN 2015da were observed in band 4 (550-850\,MHz), and SN 2013L was additionally observed in band 5 (1050-1460\,MHz).
 Each source was observed along with a flux calibrator and phase calibrator, accumulating to a total observation time of 22 hours.
 Imaging and analysis of VLA and GMRT observations are detailed in Section \ref{subsec:R_an}.